boostercloud/booster/docs/README.md

   public constructor(readonly fieldA: SomeType, readonly fieldB: SomeOtherType /* as many fields as needed */) {}

   @Reduces(SomeEvent)
-  public static reduceSomeEvent(event: SomeEvent, previousState?: EntityName): EntityName {
+  public static reduceSomeEvent(event: SomeEvent, currentEntityState?: EntityName): EntityName {
-    /* Return a new entity based on the previous one */ }
+    /* Return a new entity based on the current one */ }
 }
 ```

-Each time an event is registered, the reducer of its entity is triggered.
-Note that event ordering is
+There could be a lot of events being reduced concurrently among many entities, but, **for a specific entity instance, the events order is preserved**.
-preserved per entity instance.
-This means that one entity will receive just **one event each time**, and all other events of any kind that belong to the same entity will be waiting in a queue until the previous reducer has finished.
-This is important to make sure that entities state can be easily predicted even when events are being generated concurrently all over the place.
-It's also one of the reasons why we recommend to keep reducer functions simple and pure: with no side effects or external data gathering.
+This means that while one event is being reduced, all other events of any kind _that belong to the same entity instance_ will be waiting in a queue until the previous reducer has finished (with "entity instance" we refer to an entity of a specific type and with a specific ID).
-be picked will be the one that was generated first.
+This is important to make sure that entities state is built correctly.

 #### Entities naming convention